Celtics vs. Magic Player Props Betting Odds

 |3PM

-- Friday's over/under for Banchero is 20.5 points, 0.2 fewer than his season average.
+- The 22.5-point prop total for Banchero on Sunday is 2.1 higher than his scoring average, which is 20.4.

-- His rebounding average of 6.8 is lower than his over/under on Friday (6.5).
+- He averages 0.2 more rebounds than his over/under on Sunday (which is 6.5).

-- Banchero averages 4.5 assists, 1.0 more than his over/under for Friday.
+- Sunday's assist prop total for Banchero (4.5) equals his year-long average.

-- Banchero, at 1.2 three-pointers made per game, averages 0.3 less than his over/under on Friday.
+- Banchero averages 1.2 made three-pointers, which is less than his over/under on Sunday (1.5).

 Check out all the prop bet options FanDuel has to offer!